-35. Provide a brief description of how Mitigation Action #2 is being advanced through policy methods.
-This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
-36. Is equity being embedded into Mitigation Action #2 through policy methods?
-Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
+36. Is equ uity being embedded into Mitigation Action #2 through policy methods? everal suggested ways that a local/tribal government can embed equity into this climate action provided as supportive g nuidance.
 This is not meant to be exhaustive of every possible action.
-Respondents can include actions not included in this list. • Include extreme heat as a climate hazard to consider in any municipal resiliency plans • Institute cooling centers in the communities facing high indoor heat burden, air pollution, or urban heat island effect • Commit municipal savings from solar and energy efficiency being reinvested in wealth-building initiatives in disinvested communities Ensure policies/permits for energy saving installations (green roofs, rooftop solar, storm hardening) are feasible, and it possible expedited and fee-free Push for mandatory requirements over incentives in new construction Provide property tax breaks for landlords who install energy conservation measures in rental housing Require rental units to meet baseline levels of energy efficiency and make more stringent over time Provide financial incentives for energy savings/alternative sources for qualified affordable housing providers/developed with an ultimate goal of having all affordable housing operating at net zero or better in 15 years Yes No
+Respondents can include actions not nclude extreme heat as a climate hazard to consider in any municipal resiliency plans nstitute cooling centers in the communities facing high indoor heat burden, air pollution, or urban heat island effect Commit municipal savings from solar and energy efficiency being reinvested in wealth-building initiatives in disinvested communities Ensure policies/permits for energy saving installations (green roofs, rooftop solar, storm hardening) are feasible, and if cossible expedited and fee-free • F Push for mandatory requirements over incentives in new construction • F Provide property tax breaks for landlords who install energy conservation measures in rental housing • F Require rental units to meet baseline levels of energy efficiency and make more stringent over time Provide financial incentives for energy savings/alternative sources for qualified affordable housing providers/developers with an ultimate goal of having all affordable housing operating at net zero or better in 15 years • F Provide financial incentives for energy savings/alternative sources for qualified affordable housing providers/developers with an ultimate goal of having all affordable housing operating at net zero or better in 15 years